Discover the Delight of Pullet Eggs: Small, Nutrient-Packed, and Perfect for Special Recipes!

 It's important to note that the primary difference between pullet eggs and regular eggs is the age of the hens that lay them.
 Pullet eggs come from younger hens, while regular eggs come from mature hens.
 The specific characteristics and benefits of pullet eggs may vary depending on the hens' diet, breed, and living conditions.
 However, their smaller size, potential for richer flavor, and suitability for certain dietary needs make them a unique and sought-after choice for some consumers.

 At Hidden Camp Farm our hens have access to pasture at all times as long as the weather allows.
 Aside from grass, bugs, & grubs they find outside they get a ration of corn & soy-free feed to help balance their diet for the best quality eggs.

 Why are pullet eggs difficult to find?

 There are several factors regarding why many have not been able to enjoy these delicacies.
 In some cases, these have been referred to as “farmer’s eggs”; because they have been enjoyed exclusively by farmhouse kitchens.
 Some pastry chefs recognize that pullet eggs lend additional richness to their products, and may seek them in large quantities.
-Laying hens will only produce these eggs for a brief duration of their lifecycle.
+Laying hens will only produce these eggs for about 4 weeks of their lifecycle.
 Lastly, industrialized farming has created much greater demand for large and extra large eggs.

 What are some of the best uses for pullet eggs?

 Simple preparations allow these eggs to shine, and their firm texture makes for straightforward fried eggs, poached eggs, and hard boiled eggs.
-They are equally delicious in scrambled eggs, omelettes, or perhaps in a Hollandaise Sauce on your first Eggs Benedict of 2021.
+They are equally delicious in scrambled eggs, and omelettes.

 These special eggs can be used anywhere else you typically use eggs, including baked goods.
 We recommend substituting 3 pullet eggs for every 2 large eggs that a recipe calls for.